-The UNESCO Institute for Statistics has estimated that 387 million or 56% of children of primary school age do not have basic reading skills.
-This was true for 81% of children in Central and Southern Asia and 87% of children in sub-Saharan Africa but only 7% of children in Europe and Northern America.
+It is estimated that nearly 40% of children of primary school age do not have basic reading skills.
+This is true for 43% of children in Central and Southern Asia and 84% of children in sub-Saharan Africa but only 3% of children in Europe and Northern America.

 The grey sections show the percentage of children who complete primary school but do not reach a minimum level of proficiency in reading.
-The pink sections show those children who are dropping out of school before the end of primary, and the blue sections those students who complete primary and reach a minimum proficiency.
+The red sections show those children who do not complete primary education, and the blue sections those students who complete primary and reach a minimum proficiency.

-Looking at the country level, in Ghana, Niger and Nigeria, about 75% of young people who left school after 5 or 6 years were not literate.
+Looking at the country level, in Chad and Nigeria, about 90% of young people who left school after 5 or 6 years were not literate.
 Some countries have much better rates, however.
-Almost all those who left school after grades 5 or 6 in Bolivia, Burundi and Rwanda were literate, for instance.
+Almost all those who left school after grades 5 or 6 in Burundi, Costa Rica and Honduras were literate, for instance.

-In Nepal, for instance, one in six are literate with up to 4 years of schooling, but this jumps to three out of four for those who have 5-6 years of schooling – the equivalent of a primary education.
+In Kenya, for instance, one in four are literate with up to 4 years of schooling, but this jumps to three out of four for those who have 5-6 years of schooling – the equivalent of a primary education.

 In order to be able to compare learning across countries, assessments or tests need to be matched with international standards using one common definition.
 Such standards have recently been put in place for cross-national assessments where students from several countries take the same test.
 But fewer such mappings are available yet for national assessments.

-One assessment, the Progress in International Reading Literacy Study (PIRLS), takes place every five years and allows us to look at progress over time among grade 4 students.
+One assessment, the Trends in International Mathematics and Science Study (TIMSS), takes place every four years and allows us to look at progress over time among grade 4 and grade 8 students.
 It shows where progress has been particularly slow.
-In the Islamic Republic of Iran, for example, the percentage of grade 4 students who met the low benchmark for reading increased from 56% in 2001 to only 65% in 2016, a growth of less than a percentage point per year.
+In Egypt, for example, the percentage of grade 8 students who met the minimum proficiency for mathematics increased from 24% in 2003 to only 27% in 2019.

-Some countries, such as Saudi Arabia, have even seen the share of students achieving minimum learning levels stagnate over time.
+Some countries, such as Malaysia, have even seen the share of students achieving minimum learning levels decrease over time.

-Contrary to most people's expectations, the gender learning gaps are not wide – spanning no more than eight percentage points for any country in primary education, for instance.
+Contrary to most people's expectations, the gender learning gaps are not wide – spanning no more than ten percentage points for nearly all countries in primary education, for instance.

-In mathematics in lower secondary education for Latin American countries, rates range from just 9% in the Dominican Republic to 48% in Uruguay (both results from PISA 2015).
+In mathematics in primary education for Latin American countries, rates range from just 2% in the Dominican Republic to 39% in Peru (both results from LLECE 2019).

-Between 2000 and 2018, the percentage of adults who are literate increased from 81% to 86%, while the percentage of youth who are literate increased from 87% to 91%.
+Between 2000 and 2020, the percentage of adults who are literate increased from 81% to 87% globally, while the percentage of youth who are literate increased from 87% to 92%.

 Despite these improvements, illiteracy remains widespread in many countries, especially among women.
 In Latin America and the Caribbean, stalled progress at relatively high levels reflects pockets of deeply disadvantaged “hard to reach” groups.
-In Ecuador, for instance, the female adult literacy rate has not changed for the past 17 years, at 69%.
+In Paraguay, for instance, the female elderly literacy rate has not changed much for the past 10 years, at around 73%.

-In 37 countries in Sub-Saharan Africa, over half of adult women (25-64 year-olds) cannot read.
-Progress has either stalled at very low levels as in Chad and Burkina Faso, where less than 5% can read, or been slow as in Mozambique, which has improved from 5% to 15% over fifteen years.
+In 18 countries in Sub-Saharan Africa, over half of adult women (25-64 year-olds) cannot read.
+Progress has either stalled at very low levels as in Mali, where less than 17% can read, or been slow as in Congo, which has improved from 72% to 74% over ten years.

 Globally, if more adults are literate today than they were, it is mostly because more adults went to school when they were young rather than because adults who did not go to school had a second chance to learn.
 To verify this claim, the below graph shows data that follows the literacy skills of a given cohort – or group – as it grows older.

-In Malawi, the red line is flat, showing that the literacy rate of women aged 20–34 years in 2000 and 30–44 years in 2010 did not change.
+In Haiti, the blue line shows that the literacy rate of women aged 20–34 years in 2000, 26-40 years in 2006 and 37–61 years in 2017 slightly decreased.
 And yet, because more young women are becoming literate, the red line shows that the literacy rate among 20-34 year-old women has been increasing over time.

 The literacy skills that these assessments are measuring are very basic.
 They show if people are able to read a simple sentence.
 Functional literacy, whereby people can read and interpret written instructions, formal letters, or contracts is a different matter.